ukrbublik/react-awesome-query-builder/README.md

 ### Config format
-This library uses configarion driven aproach.
+This library uses config-driven aproach.
 Config defines what value types, operators are supported, how they are rendered, imported, exported.
 At minimum, you need to provide your own set of fields as in [basic usage](#usage).
 See [`CONFIG`](/CONFIG.adoc) for full documentation.